-SEO is the process of optimising your website to rank higher in search engine pages; this, in turn, should increase the amount of traffic a site receives.
+SEO is the process of optimising your website to rank higher on search engine pages; this, in turn, should increase the traffic a site receives.

 Content marketing focuses on creating, publishing, and distributing content for a targeted online audience.
-It is often used by organisations to amplify brand awareness, generate leads, increase online sales and engage with a community of users.
+Organisations often use it to amplify brand awareness, generate leads, increase online sales and engage with a community of users.

 Channels in content marketing include:

 Automation is provided by software that serves to automate your basic marketing operations.
 Many marketers automate tasks they would otherwise do manually, such as email newsletters and social media posting.